City Design Lab

-City Design Lab themes structure two master’s programs under the supervision of the City Design Lab: Urban Design and Mutations of the Built Environment.
+City Design Lab themes structure the MDes City Design program.
 Students and teachers are involved in the Lab’s activities in a process of experimentation, evaluation and project improvement.

 A research chair for the design of Connected environments

 The City Design Lab works alongside the Digital Design Lab as part of a research programme on Connected environments.
 It is L’École de design Nantes Atlantique’s first Chair, which is supported by Banque Populaire Atlantique and LIPPI and was launched in June 2014 for a period of 3 years.

 Two major areas have emerged, one deals with the development of tools, creativity methods and decision making in the field of smart objects; the other involves user participation and draws on the processes explored through the methods known as Living Lab and Urban Living Lab.
 The first one was the subject of a presentation by Grégoire Cliquet (then Director of the Digital Design Lab) at the JAIST (Japan Advanced Institute of Science and Technology) in March 2016, which was entitled "Designing the internet of Things for People", and the second was the subject of a publication edited by Florent Orsoni (Director of the City Design Lab), Hilda Zara and Zélia Darnault, which was entitled "The Urban Living Lab Approach, Design and Opportunities of Experimental Methodology for Urban Innovation" (June 2016).
 This publication was born from a partnership with SAMOA (The West Atlantic Metropolis Development Corporation) and is engaged in an experimental dynamic of "The Fabric of the city and its uses" based on a Think Tank combining teams of researchers, higher education institutions, companies and start-ups.

 The research conducted within City Design Lab is based on a global design approach (products, services, spaces, communication).
 It promotes an anthropocentric approach, has ethics of universal accessibility and is rooted in the project field.